jdbctemplatemapper/jdbctemplatemapper/README.md

      // For non auto increment id use @Id.
 In this case you will have to manually set id value before invoking insert().

      @Id(type=IdType.AUTO_INCREMENT)
      private Integer id;
      @Column(name="product_name")   // will map product_name column in table
      private String name;
      @Column
-     private String productDescription;  // will map to product_description column by default if @Column annotation has no 'name' assiged.
+     private LocalDateTime availableDate; // will map to column available_date by default
      @Column
      private Double price;

-     @Column
-     private LocalDateTime availableDate;

      private String someNonDatabaseProperty;

      ...